 If this will be your first time with the club, are a non-member or a novice, please contact John Custance.

-The East members are currently following their winter schedule.
+The East members are currently following their summer schedule.

 West members meet every Wednesday through the summer at the Mike Davies Leisure, 665/667 Gower Road, Upper Killay, SA2 7HE, at 17:30 to climb on Gower.
 If you cannot make 17:30, Joe Gallacher will wait till you arrive, please ring or text him on 07715366335